Visual psychiatry — telehealth across Virginia.

 Not at all.
 The Everyday Gaze does not require any photographic skill, artistic sensibility, or creativity.
 You are not asked to produce a good photograph.
 You are asked to notice something.
 A blurry image taken on a phone of something ordinary in your home is clinically as useful as anything else.
 The quality of the image is irrelevant.
 What you chose to look at — and what it was like to look at it — is the work.

-No. Visual psychiatry is introduced when the clinical moment calls for it — typically after the therapeutic alliance is established, the nervous system is regulated, and there is a specific clinical reason to go beneath verbal language.
-It is not used in every session.
-It is one tool among many, and its use is always discussed with the patient before it is introduced.
+No. The Implicit Exposure Lens™ is introduced when the clinical moment calls for it — after the therapeutic alliance is established, the nervous system is regulated, and there is a specific clinical reason to go beneath verbal language.
+Within the program, visual work informs each session but does not consume it.
+If you arrive in acute distress, we attend to that first.
+The images keep.

-Any images shared in the context of The Everyday Gaze or visual psychiatry sessions are treated as clinical material — held with the same confidentiality as everything else discussed in your care.
+Any images shared within The Implicit Exposure Lens™ or The Everyday Gaze are treated as clinical material — held with the same confidentiality as everything else discussed in your care.
 They are never shared, published, or used outside of your clinical record without your explicit consent.

 Yes.
-Visual psychiatry at DepthWorks is integrated into your psychiatric treatment — it is not a replacement for therapy.
+The Implicit Exposure Lens™ is integrated into your psychiatric treatment — it is not a replacement for therapy.
 Many patients have separate therapy relationships that I actively coordinate with.
 The visual work happens within your psychiatric sessions and is tied to your clinical formulation and treatment goals — not as a parallel track, but as part of the same clinical conversation.

 DepthWorks is a private pay practice.
 Superbills are provided at the end of each month for submission to your insurance for potential out-of-network reimbursement.
 Care begins at $295.
 Many clients receive partial reimbursement through their out-of-network benefits.